 Note that most of the training strategies can be expanded on a baseline without changing the model architecture, which means the performance improvement is cost-free in the inference stage.
 If sufficient training resources are available, a large batch size and training epochs are preferred to benefit the overall performance of the QAT-QST model.

 \textbf{Model Complexity.} In theory, without considering training strategies, model complexities are positively correlated with the performance of an ML task~\cite{roberts2022principles}.
-However, limited computational resources force us to investigate the performance of a model within constrained computational complexity.
 The complexity of QAT-QST is compounded by the input dimension related to the number of qubits, and transformer layers composed of embedding size $d_S$, the multi-head number $d_H$ of attention modules, the expansion rate of FCN $d_{rate}$ and the number of the stacked layers $d_L$.
 Among these, $d_S$, $d_H$, and $d_{rate}$ control the model's width, while $d_L$ controls the depth of the model.
-Thus, we explore combinations of different depths and widths using grid search, as shown in Table~\ref{tab:mcomplex}.
+When optimizing hyperparameters, it is essential to comprehensively consider the model size, and computational constraints to achieve a trade-off between performance and efficiency.
+Thus, we explore combinations of different depths and widths using a grid search strategy~\cite{bergstra2012random}, as shown in Table~\ref{tab:mcomplex}.